jeevangowda0711/data-viz-tool/README.md

 ### AI Integration

 The application integrates with Google Generative AI to generate insights from datasets.
 The AI integration logic is handled in the `app/services/ai_service.py` file.

+### Caching

+The application uses Redis for caching to improve performance and scalability.
+Caching is implemented for the following functionalities:

+- **Datasets**: Uploaded datasets are cached to reduce the load on the database and speed up retrieval times.
+- **Visualizations**: Created visualizations are cached to reduce the load on the database and speed up retrieval times.
+- **AI Insights**: Generated AI insights are cached to avoid repeated computations and speed up retrieval times.

 ## Prerequisites